luxiopppp/to-do-cli-app/README.md

 	pip install to-do-cli-app
 This will install the CLI app and make it available as a command-line tool.

-Once installed, you can start using the app by typing the following command in your terminal:
+Once installed, you can start using the app by typing the following command in your terminal...

+If you are in Linux:

 	todo-cli
+If you are on Windows:

+	todo-cli.exe
 ## Features
 The app provides an intuitive interface that allows you to: